Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 #### Events

-- Events in the Elements event feed shows when a guest pass is used and who used it
+- Events in the Elements event feed shows when a guest pass is used and where it was used

 <!-- ### Questions and Considerations